 In a release about the deal, Folio said authors at ESA have won a host of major literary awards, including the Nobel and the Pulitzer.
 And Gruen's 2006 novel, Water for Elephants, has Folio noted, sold over 10 million copies worldwide.

 Yesterday I shared part 1 of my interview with literary agent Iris Blasi of Carol Mann Agency about getting your nonfiction manuscript published.
 Today, Blasi discusses the specifics of selling memoir as a genre, author submission deal breakers, and how authors can best position themselves to get signed by an agent.

 You mentioned memoir, where you’re basically selling yourself.
 Is memoir different in terms of what it takes to sell one?

 The ways memoirs are pitched to agents and publishers is different.
 Generally in the nonfiction world, books can be sold on proposal.
 That’s the summary, comp titles, marketing and publicity section, about the author, annotated table of contents and a couple sample chapters that show how you would do this if you had an advance and a book deal.
 The flip side is that on the fiction side, the vast majority of fiction is sold with a completed manuscript.

-Frank Hotchkiss recently acquired an agent using firstwriter.com's database of literary agencies.
+Charles Heaton Allen recently acquired a literary agent using firstwriter.com's database of literary agents.
 We asked him about his writing, and how he found success.

-James R. Larson recently acquired an agent using firstwriter.com's database of literary agencies.
-We asked him about his writing, and how he found success.
+Adrienne Schwartz recently acquired an agent using firstwriter.com's database of literary agencies.
+We asked her about her writing, and how she found success.

 Submit a listing